 An important aspect of Scots Music Group’s valuable work is raising funds to help ensure our classes and events are accessible to as many people as possible, through generous discounts to concession-holders.
 It also allows us to actively support community development, which is an important aim of the organisation.

 Scots Music Group is a registered charity number SC032702.
 SMG is a membership organisation with a volunteer Board of Directors.
-We have two part-time staff members: Steve Byrne (Development Worker, 20hrs per week) and Helen Reid (administrator, 16 hrs pw) and a team of volunteers.
+We have two part-time staff members: Sarah Northcott (Interim Development Worker 15hrs per week) and Helen Reid (Coordinator 21hrs per week) and a small team of volunteers.

 SMG’s aims are: